 Well, the results may slightly shock you.
 Take a look at the types of meat below.

-Surprisingly enough, however, the Food and Agriculture Organization (FAO) highlights that pork actually takes the top spot.
-So every time you eat ham, bacon, pork chops, pork loin, or sausages, you’re contributing to the most consumed meat in the world.
+So every time you eat nuggets, wings, drumsticks, or crispy chicken, you’re contributing to the most consumed meat in the world.

 Why did poultry meat take over, you ask?
 The reason is likely due to an outbreak of African Swine Fever that spread across various Asian countries and wiped out populations of pigs, limiting the amount of pork available.

-Pork typically takes the top spot of the most consumed meats in the world because it comes in different forms, is easy to preserve, and is a good source of protein.
-Over a third of all meat (36%) that humans eat worldwide is pork, with chicken making up another third with 33%.
+Pork typically took the top spot of the most consumed meats in the world because it comes in different forms, is easy to preserve, and is a good source of protein.

-The Third Most Consumed Meat Is Beef in the World (FAO)
+The Third Most Produced Meat Is From Cattle in the World (FAO)

 What is the Most Eaten Meat in the World?

-By looking at studies from the UNFAO, there are three types of meat, pork, poultry, and beef, that make up over 90% of the meat humans consume each year:
+By looking at studies from the OECD for the year 2018, there are three types of meat, pork, poultry, and beef, that make up over 90% of the meat humans consume each year:

-- According to UNFAO, pork, with a percentage of 36%, is the most-eaten meat in the world (UNFAO)
+• According to OECD-FAO, pork, with a percentage of 36%, is the most-eaten meat in the world

-- The second most eaten meat in the world is poultry, with a percentage of 33% (UNFAO)
+• The second most eaten meat in the world is poultry, with a percentage of 33%

-- Beef is the third most eaten meat in the world, with a percentage of 24% (UNFAO)
+• Beef is the third most eaten meat in the world, with a percentage of 24%

-- Sheep meat and goats make up a total of 5% (UNFAO)
+• Sheep meat and goats are the fourth and fifth most-eaten meat and make up a total of 5%

 Most Popular Meats